 Think of healthcare workers as batteries that keep getting drained without enough time to recharge.
 Here's what's wearing them down:

-- Too many patients, not enough staff
+Too many patients, not enough staff

-- Mountains of paperwork
+Mountains of documentation

 Warning Signs of Burnout